mrsonne/hubit/examples/wall/README.md

 The results object contains all the numbers that were calculated to create the response.

 ## Example calculations
 The purpose of the examples are summarized below.
 To run an example run the script from the project root for example `python3 -m examples.wall.run_queries`.
-In some of the example you can toggle the multi-processing flag to see the preformance difference with and without multi-processing.
+In some of the examples you can toggle the multi-processing flag to see the preformance difference with and without multi-processing.
+The performace change obtained by activating multi-processing depends on the time spent in the components.
+You can try to adjust the sleep time in `thermal_conductivity.py` and `thermal_profile.py`.

 ### `run_render.py`
 To get a graphical overview of a `hubit` model the model can be rendered if Graphviz is installed.
 The wall model is illustrated below